 How will pregnancy affect my symptoms?

-People who are in remission from their CD at the start of pregnancy may have no change in symptoms, an improvement of symptoms, or a worsening of symptoms.
-For those whose symptoms are active at the time of conception, many will continue to have active disease throughout pregnancy.
-Those who had symptoms in a previous pregnancy might be at an increased risk for experiencing symptoms again in their next pregnancy.
+Women who are in remission from their CD at the start of pregnancy might have no change in symptoms, or they might have an improvement of symptoms, or a worsening of symptoms.
+Women with active symptoms at the time of conception, are likely to continue to have active disease throughout pregnancy.
+Women who had symptoms in a previous pregnancy might be at an increased risk for experiencing symptoms again in their next pregnancy.

-UC might become more active in the first or second trimester.
-However, some people will see their symptoms improve early in pregnancy.
-For people whose UC is active at conception, approximately half (1 out of 2) will have worsening of symptoms during pregnancy.
+UC might become more active in the 1st or 2nd trimester.
+However, some women will see their symptoms improve early in pregnancy.
+Among women with active UC at conception, approximately half (1 out of 2, or 50%) have worsening symptoms during pregnancy.

 Does having IBD increase the chance for miscarriage?